Alcoa and a Culture of Safety

 This has to be one of the truly great stories of culture building in a business.

-Years before taking on his role as US Secretary of the Treasury, Paul O’Neill accepted the role of CEO at aluminum producer, Alcoa.
+Years before taking on his role as US Secretary of the Treasury, Paul O’Neill accepted the CEO role of aluminum producer Alcoa.
 Before assuming his duties, he had three months to think about what he wanted to do at Alcoa.
-He decided that to build a world-class organization, he needed to build a culture that gave employees a sense of purpose where they were recognized.
+He decided to build a world-class organization.
+He needed to build a culture that gave employees a sense of purpose where they were recognized.

 Alcoa was a major steel producer.
-But when O’Neill took over, business was suffering and margins were waning.
+But when O’Neill took over, business suffered, and margins were waning.
 He needed a “cause to action” to embolden the workforce, and he found it with safety.
-He assessed that such as commitment would help to win employees’ hearts and minds and, at the same time, lead to evaluation and improvements of work processes to create greater efficiencies.
+He assessed that such commitment would help to win employees’ hearts and minds and, at the same time, lead to evaluation and improvements of work processes to create greater efficiencies.

-Paramount to achieving this goal was reinforcing the organization’s commitment to employee safety so all staff knew that leadership cared about them and was committed to their welfare.
-For O’Neill, the first step was to make employees feel safe that they could come to work and do their job without due concern for their safety.
+The Paramount to achieving this goal was reinforcing the organization’s commitment to employee safety so all staff knew that leadership cared about them and was committed to their welfare.
+For O’Neill, the first step was to make employees feel safe to come to work and do their job without concern for their safety.
 Aluminum production is inherently an unsafe process.

 At that time, the average injury rate in America was about five employees per 100 who lost at least one day of work each year due to injury.
 When O’Neill took over as CEO, the company safety director reported with pride that, at Alcoa, the average employee loss of a day of work due to injury was much lower – 1.86 employees per 100 who lost a day of work due to injury.
 This was one-third of the US average.
 Nonetheless, O’Neill, emboldened by the need to create a real commitment to safety, stated his commitment that the company’s goal was to aim for zero lost workdays.

-O’Neill and his leadership team took many immediate steps: the company quickly had safety barriers repainted bright colors.
+O’Neill and his leadership team took many immediate steps: the company quickly had safety barriers repainted with bright colors.
 The company promulgated new health and safety policies and procedures.
-O’Neill communicated to every employee that they could call him, even at home, to suggest new safety procedures if local management was not listening to or implementing these ideas.
+O’Neill communicated to every employee that they could call him at home to suggest new safety procedures if local management was not listening to or implementing these ideas.

-In the coming months, O’Neill talked about safety at the start of every presentation or meeting, including Board meetings and investor meetings.
+In the coming months, O’Neill discussed safety at the start of every presentation or meeting, including board and investor meetings.
 It was the first and highest priority on his agenda.
-This commitment to safety began to permeate the company’s culture in a profound way.
+This commitment to safety began to permeate the company’s culture profoundly.